-We write and openly share as much substantive information about Oregon employment law as possible through this website.
-We believe that sharing employment law information is good for everyone and makes Oregon a better place for workers and small business owners.
+We write and share as much substantive information about Oregon employment law as possible through this website.
+We believe that sharing employment law information makes Oregon a better place for workers and small business owners.

 Discrimination in employment is made unlawful by federal and state law.
 Discrimination protects members of protected classes (or characteristics), such as race, gender, disability, and religion, from adverse employment action.
 Adverse action that affects significant aspects of employment, including hiring, firing, and compensation, is unlawful if caused by discrimination based on membership in a protected class.
 In addition, a "hostile work environment" claim can be based on discrimination against members of most protected classes.